North Korean diplomat heads to Finland for US talks

-SEOUL, South Korea (AP) — A senior North Korean diplomat handling North American affairs is heading to Finland for talks with the U.S. and South Korea.
+SEOUL, South Korea (AP) — A senior North Korean diplomat handling North American affairs was heading to Finland on Sunday for talks with the U.S. and South Korea.

+Choe Kang Il’s trip comes ahead of a possible meeting between President Donald Trump and North Korean leader Kim Jong Un.

-South Korea’s Yonhap news agency says Choe Kang Il was seen Sunday at a Beijing airport before boarding a flight to Finland.
-The report cites unnamed “diplomatic sources” in Seoul as saying Choe would take part in a meeting in Finland with former U.S. diplomats and South Korean security experts.
+South Korea’s Yonhap news agency said Choe was seen at a Beijing airport on Sunday before boarding a flight to Finland.
+The report cited unnamed “diplomatic sources” in Seoul as saying Choe would take part in a meeting with former U.S. diplomats, including former U.S. Ambassador to South Korea Kathleen Stephens, and South Korean security experts.

-South Korea’s Foreign Ministry did not give any details on the talks, but said the gathering would be similar to the so-called “Track 2” dialogue that has involved North Korean officials and former U.S. officials and experts.
+South Korea’s Foreign Ministry said the gathering would be similar to the so-called “Track 2” dialogue that has involved North Korean officials and former U.S. officials and experts.
+It gave no further details.

 Most Read Nation & World Stories